Gone are the days when you could easily hack search engines by loading a page with keywords and creating artificial backlinks.

 Recently, we deleted 90% of one client’s blog posts.
 Why?
 Because they weren’t generating backlinks or traffic.

 If no one is visiting a URL, and it doesn’t add value to your site, it doesn’t need to be there.
 It’s using up crawl budget for no reason.

 (4) Revise and revamp necessary pages with little traffic

 If a URL has valuable content you want people to see — but it’s not getting any traffic — it’s time to restructure.

 Could you consolidate pages?
-Could you promote the content better through internal linking?
-Could you change your navigation to push traffic to the page?
+Could you promote the content better through internal links?
+Could you change your navigation to push traffic to that particular page?

 Also, make sure that all your static pages have robust, unique content.
-When Google sees thousands of pages on your site with sparse or similar content, it can lower your relevancy score.
+When Google’s index includes thousands of pages on your site with sparse or similar content, it can lower your relevancy score.

 (5) Make sure your search results pages aren’t being indexed

 Not all pages on your site should be indexed.
 The main example of this is search results pages.